leonardo-ra/PI/Setup/README.md

 **Step 5:** Connect the UR5e's Ethernet cable to your PC's Ethernet port - it should also work on a USB port, by using an Ethernet/USB adaptor.

 **Step 6:** Setting a static IP address.
-Got to Windows *Control Panel* > *Network and Internet* > *Network and Sharing Center*.You should see an Unknown Ethernet connection.
+Got to Windows *Control Panel* > *Network and Internet* > *Network and Sharing Center*.
+You should see an "Unknown" Ethernet connection.
 Click on the Ethernet icon.
 You should now see the connection status tab:

 **POR IMAGEM**

-Go to *Properties* > double-click *Internet Protocol Version 4 (TCP/IPv4)*.
+Go to *Properties* > (double-click) *Internet Protocol Version 4 (TCP/IPv4)*.
 You should see the IPV4 properties tab:

 **POR IMAGEM**

-Tick the option *Use the following IP address:* and fill the parameters with these (optional) numbers:
+Tick the option "*Use the following IP address:*" and fill in the parameters with these (optional) values:

  **POR IMAGEM**

-***NOTE:*** The IP address should be on the same network as the Robot i.e:
+***NOTE:*** The IP address should be on the same network as the UR5e i.e:
  - If you set your Robot's IP address with: 192.1.1.1 ; submask: 255.255.255.0 ; Gateway: 192.1.1.1

  - Your machine's Ethernet connection should be something like: 192.1.1.**2** ; submask: 255.255.255.0 ; Gateway: 192.1.1.**2**

- ***The Robot's IP address setup will be answered further below.***
+(The Robot's IP address setup will be answered further below.)

  Apply and save your changes before closing the tabs.

 **Step 7:** Disabling the firewall.
-This step ensures the connection is well established between the UR5e and your PC.
+This step ensures that the connection is well established between the UR5e and your PC.
 Go to *Control Panel* > *System and Security* > *Windows Defender Firewall*:

 **POR IMAGEM**